Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: Drawings of General Graphs

-We will now show that the drawing obtained by combining the drawing of~$\MG_1$ and~$\MG_2$ yields a \racsim drawing.
-By construction, all segments of~$E_1$ inside~$R$ are either vertical segments or slanted segments of $x$-length at least~2 and $y$-length exactly~1.
-All segments of~$E_2$ inside~$R$ are either horizontal segments or slanted segments of $x$-length exactly~1 and $y$-length at least~2.
-Thus, the slanted segments can not overlap.
-Further, all crossings inside~$R$ occur between a horizontal and a vertical segment, and thus form right angles.
+By construction, all edge segments of~$E_1$ inside~$R$ are either vertical segments or slanted segments of $y$-length~1.
+Symmetrically, all segments of~$E_2$ inside~$R$ are either horizontal segments or slanted segments of $x$-length~1.
+Thus, the slanted segments cannot intersect.
+All crossings inside~$R$ occur between a horizontal and a vertical segment, and thus form right angles.
 Also, there are no segments in~$E_1$ that lie to the left or to the right of~$R$, and there are no segments in~$E_2$ that lie above or below~$R$.
-Hence, there are no crossings outside of~$R$ and the drawing is a \racsim drawing.
+Hence, there are no crossings outside~$R$, which guarantees that the constructed drawing of~$\MG_1$ and~$\MG_2$ is a \racsim drawing.

-We will now count the columns used by the drawing.
-For every vertex in~$V$ except the left-most and the right-most, we reserve two additional columns for the edges in~$E_2$; for the remaining two, we only have to reserve one additional column.
-For every edge in~$E_1$, we need up to~3 columns: One for each end point of the slanted segment at each vertex, and one for the vertical segment that crosses the spine, if it exists.
-Note that at least one edge per vertex does not need a slanted segment.
-For every edge in~$E_2$, we need up to~1 column for the vertical segment to the side of~$R$.
-Since there are at most~$3n-6$ edges, our drawing needs~$3n-2+3(3n-6)-n+3n-6=14n-26$ columns.
-Analogously, we can show that the algorithm needs~$14n-26$ rows, and thus draws the graphs on a $(14n-26)\times(14n-26)$-grid.
+We now count the columns used by the drawing.
+For the leftmost and the rightmost vertex, we reserve one additional column for its incident edges in~$E_2$; for the remaining vertices, we reserve two such columns.
+For each edge in~$E_1$, we use up to three columns: one for each endpoint of the slanted segment at each vertex and one for the vertical segment that crosses the spine, if it exists.
+Recall that at least one edge per vertex does not need a slanted segment.
+For each edge in~$E_2$, we need at most one column for the vertical segment to the side of~$R$.
+Since there are at most~$3n-6$ edges, we need at most columns.
+By symmetry we need the same number of rows.

-Since the algorithm of Kaufmann and Wiese runs in~$O(n)$ time, our algorithm also runs in~$O(n)$ total time. \end{pf}
+The algorithm of Kaufmann and Wiese computes a drawing with at most~3 bends per edge in~$O(n)$ time.
+We can compute the nested order of the edges in linear time from the embedding, as the circular order of the edges around a vertex gives a hierarchical order on the edges that describes the nested order of the edges.
+Thus, our algorithm also runs in~$O(n)$ total time. \end{proof}